Learn what types of business licenses your small business needs and how to acquire them.

 "Filing requirements change depending on the type of business, and businesses like restaurants and day care facilities require additional business licenses," said Kelly DuFord Williams, founder and managing partner of Slate Law Group.
 "It is paramount that anyone interested in starting a business understands what licenses they are required to carry before inception.
 Furthermore, it is advised to seek counsel to ensure proper adherence to local rules."

-Key takeaway: A business license is a government-issued license that grants your business permission to operate within your city, state and industry.
+Did you know?
+A business license is a government-issued license that grants your business permission to operate within your city, state and industry.

 Types of business licenses and permits